 Pam Hawkins is employed with the California Institute for Behavioral Health Solutions (CIBHS), Child and Family Services Unit.
 She is currently a Senior Associate working to help develop the organizational capacity to assist county mental health departments and other local system programs to understand, develop, and implement values-driven Evidence-Based Practices (EBP).

-Lori Ford is a licensed Marriage Family Therapist as well as having PhD in Clinical Psychology and research.
+Lori Ford is a licensed Marriage Family Therapist as well as having a PhD in Clinical Psychology and research.
 Lori is a California Statewide Consultant for Functional Family Therapy and currently supervises teams across California to sustain fidelity to this evidence-based practice.
-This is Lori’s “Year of the Half” running a half marathon every month as a personal challenge!

 Shoshana Zatz, BS, has worked with CIBHS since 2011.
 She has over twenty years of experience working with nonprofits and vulnerable populations on issues related to affordable housing, homelessness and hunger and mental health.
 She earned a Bachelor’s degree in Community Nutrition with a psychological/behavioral focus from UC Davis in 1988.